 Using my finger (after the stain dried), I rubbed some petroleum jelly on the spots I didn’t want the paint to stick to for easy distressing.
 I didn’t want to chance the raw wood color showing through and the jelly acts as a barrier to preserve the deep color.
 (See another project we used with this Vaseline trick a few years ago!)

 I didn’t include the picture but I power sanded the edges until I liked the amount of dark showing through.
 The paint came right off thanks to the petroleum jelly barrier, whoop!

 We then waxed it to seal them since they’ll be near food in the dining room.
-If any particles manage to land on them, I’m not able to wipe them down since the wax is protective barrier to preserve my hard work.
+If any particles manage to land on them, I’m now able to wipe them down since the wax is the protective barrier to preserve my hard work.